OWASP/www-project-social-osint-agent/index.md

 ### What is SocialOSINTAgent?

-Thr OWASP Social OSINT Agent is an intelligent, autonomous agent designed for open-source intelligence (OSINT) investigations.
+The OWASP Social OSINT Agent is an intelligent, autonomous agent designed for open-source intelligence (OSINT) investigations.
 It leverages both text and vision-capable Large Language Models (LLMs) via any OpenAI-compatible API to autonomously gather, analyze, and synthesize user activity across single or multiple social media platforms **Twitter/X, Reddit, Hacker News, Bluesky, and Mastodon**.
 The final output is a structured analytical report that turns scattered public data into coherent, actionable intelligence.

 ### Core Features